Walk a Mile in

-An annual walk to raise funds and awareness about Heartly House’s work in the Frederick community.
+Join our annual walk to raise funds and awareness about Heartly House’s work to END power-based violence and to provide shelter, safety and support to all victims and survivors in Frederick County.

 Baker Park Bandshell